Embattled Australia telco giant Optus hit by another major outage

 "Optus continues to investigate the cause," it added.

-The outage prevented calls to emergency services, with four deaths now linked to the outage.
+The outage prevented calls to emergency services and has been linked to four deaths.

 Optus parent company Singtel, on Sep 24, apologised for the emergency call outage linked to the deaths.